tonyscottpage/site/_posts/2014-08-22-torvalds-tit-for-tat.markdown

 Linus Torvalds, was just 21 when he changed the world by writing a new free operating system called Linux.
 Today Linux-based systems power much of the world's computing including servers, set-top boxes, smartphones, tablets, network routers, PCs and supercomputers.
 But when in 1991 Linus began this he asked for feedback and ideas, and never even expected people to volunteer help.

-What are the so-called "Open Source" freedoms, rules and principles that are evidently unlocking such extraordinary levels of participation from large communities of volunteers globally?
+What are the so-called "Open Source" freedoms, rules and principles that are evidently unlocking such extraordinary levels of participation from large communities of Linux volunteers globally?

 ###On freedoms, fairness, being selfish and tit-for-tat
 <em>I was not trying to get everybody to contribute to some common good, some big goody-goody "let's all sing kumbaya around the campfire and make the world a better place".
 No, Open Source only really works if everybody is contributing for their own selfish reasons... by no means about financial reward, though.</em>